 Some housing experts describe housing problems as “housing instability.”
 Others utilize the chosen term for this article, “housing insecurity.”
 Still others use “housing insufficiency.”
 Likewise, housing problems are measured in various ways; some look strictly at housing affordability—spending more than 50 percent of one’s annual income on housing—while others incorporate behavioral aspects of housing insecurity such as multiple moves and overcrowding.

 The lack of a unifying term and definition inhibits the mobilization of research, resources, and public policy surrounding this issue.
 But there is a model that could be used to fix this problem.
 The food insecurity measure came about after the 1984 President’s Task Force on Food Assistance found that the lack of a credible indicator for hunger inhibited public policy regarding this issue.
-By October 1990, the National Nutrition Monitoring and Related Research Act was enacted by Congress and signed by President Bill Clinton, requiring the preparation and implementation of a 10-year plan, which included as a goal to “establish and improve the quality of national nutritional and health status data and related data bases and networks, and stimulate research necessary to develop uniform indicators, standards, methodologies, technologies, and procedures for nutrition monitoring.”
+By October 1990, the National Nutrition Monitoring and Related Research Act passed in the U.S. Senate and U.S. House of Representatives requiring the preparation and implementation of a 10-year plan, which included as a goal to “establish and improve the quality of national nutritional and health status data and related data bases and networks, and stimulate research necessary to develop uniform indicators, standards, methodologies, technologies, and procedures for nutrition monitoring.”

 In 1995, the first federal food security instrument was included in the U.S. Census Bureau’s Current Population Survey, and since then, our understanding of food insecurity has grown tremendously.
 We now know more about food insecurity’s risk factors and whether it is a chronic state or temporary.
 Food security has become an important indicator for the well-being of households and children, as well as an outcome in the evaluation of food assistance programs.
 All of this is the result of a transdisciplinary effort that included practitioners, policymakers, and academics committed to developing a validated instrument that could be used to understand, similar to housing, one of society’s most intractable and often hidden problems.